ericsonga/APCSAReview/_sources/Unit4-Iteration/topic-4-2-for-loops.rst

 	single: for loop
 	pair: loop; for

-..
-Add turtle code to for loop?
-To draw a square and then a n-polygon, and then in nested, make a snowflake pattern.
-Add an image comparing to block lang?

 Another type of loop in Java is a **for loop**.
 This is usually used when you know how many times you want the loop to execute.
 It is often a simple **counter-controlled loop** to do the loop body a set number of times.